How Much Does a Home Appraisal Cost in Arizona?

 3. How long have you been appraising?

-While it shouldn’t be the primary determining factor on whether or not to hire someone, experience does matter in this field of work.
+While it shouldn’t be the primary determining factor on whether to hire someone, experience does matter in this field of work.
 The longer someone has been appraising, the more likely it is they have valued properties very similar to yours in your market.

 4. How much do you charge?